magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

-# Tutorial 18 - Live coding with TDD
+# Tutorial 18 - Augmented TDD Session

 In the [previous tutorial][1] we integrated the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in